 GOOD TO KNOW:

-At about 55 m (180 feet) high and 180 m (600 feet) long, Dunn`s River Falls is one of the most spectacular waterfalls in Jamaica.
+At about 55 m (180 feet) high and 180 m (600 feet) long, Dunn’s River Falls is one of the most spectacular waterfalls in Jamaica.
 These famous cascade falls, located just 3 km west of Ocho Rios, are one of the few travertine waterfalls in the world that empties directly to the sea.
-The great natural wonders of the Caribbean with a series of stunning cascades and several small pools is extremely popular tourist attraction that you may climb up to the top with the help of tour guides from the park.
+The magnificent natural wonders of the Caribbean with a series of stunning cascades and several small pools are also a top-rated tourist attraction in Ocho Rios.
+You may climb up to the top of the falls with the help of tour guides from the park.

-Dunn`s River Falls – a spectacular waterfall continuously rebuilt by the sediments in spring water is described by geologist as “a living phenomenon”.
+Moreover, Dunn’s River Falls is a spectacular waterfall continuously rebuilt by the sediments in spring water.
+For that reason, it is described by geologists as “a living phenomenon”.

-Dunn`s River Falls, featured in the first James Bond movie Dr. No and a location shoot for the Tom Cruise movie Cocktail.
+Furthermore, Dunn’s River Falls featured in the first James Bond movie Dr No is also a location shoot for the Tom Cruise movie Cocktail.

 - If you wish to avoid the crowds, try to visit famous waterfalls early in the morning on a day when no cruise ships are docked at the port (view ship schedule).

-- Bring a waterproof camera if you have your own.
+- Bring also a waterproof camera if you have your own.

 - The climb is suitable for all ages